rhysd/tui-textarea/README.md

 ### Single-line input like `<input>` in HTML

-To use `TextArea` for single-line input widget like `<input>` in HTML, ignore all key mappings which inserts newline.
+To use `TextArea` for a single-line input widget like `<input>` in HTML, ignore all key mappings which inserts newline.

 ```rust,ignore
 use crossterm::event::{Event, read};